Jah524/prism/README.md

 ## Usage

+`git clone https://github.com/Jah524/prism.git` and you can find how to do with prism at [project wiki](https://github.com/Jah524/prism/wiki)

-Add following dependency to your `project.clj`,
+If you want to work on trained model in your project, add following dependency to your `project.clj`,

 ```
 [jah524/prism "0.3.1"]
 ```

-and you can find how to do with prism at [project wiki](https://github.com/Jah524/prism/wiki)

 ## Demonstration